-It's time to work some warm weather magic with these best self-tanners for over-50 women.
-Having some color when summer arrives can make you feel fabulous.
-Unfortunately, laying out in the sun in your swimsuit and baking in a tanning bed isn't a safe way to go about bronzing your skin.
-In fact, the rates of melanoma are at an all-time high right now.
-What may come as a surprise is melanoma only accounts for one percent of skin cancers, according to the American Cancer Society.
-But melanoma causes a majority of skin cancer deaths.
-As you age, your likelihood of getting melanoma increases, so using sunscreen and the best anti-aging self-tanners will keep your skin protected and hydrated.
+The rates of melanoma are at an all-time high right now.
+Though melanoma only accounts for one percent of skin cancers, it causes a majority of skin cancer deaths, according to the American Cancer Society.
+As you age, your likelihood of getting melanoma increases, so using sunscreen and a self-tanner will keep your skin protected and hydrated.
 While we don't want to be afraid of the sun — we do need our vitamin D! — it's important to know what safety precautions you should take to stay healthy.

 How to Apply Self-Tanner

-One splotch on your white comforter, one streak down your calf, or one thick stripe on your new blouse, and it's game over.
-It's a challenge trying to keep self-tanner only on your skin and not over everything else.
-It helps to stay in your bathroom when you're applying it, but if the room is too small, just be sure to move furniture or fabric out of the way.
+We recommend applying self-tanner in your bathroom, but if the room is too small, just be sure to move furniture or fabric out of the way.
 Moisturize your elbows, knees, wrists, and ankles, then pump out some product onto your tanning mitt — although if you're using a tanner in a spray can, it's easier to apply to your skin first.
 Using big and small circular motions, gently rub the product on your skin until you're evenly coated.
 If you need to touch up any spots, use a wet wipe, like Kleenex Wet Wipes Gentle Clean ($1.49, Target), to remove excess self-tanner.
 Let it dry for a bit, then go back and see if there are any spots you missed.
 Once you're finished, allow it to dry.
 It will get darker as time passes, and before you know it, you'll have the perfect summer tan!

 Best Tips for Self-Tanners